Yorkshire Engine Company Janus: Service

 Later locomotives had their Rolls-Royce engine uprated by 10 per cent to 220 hp each.
-After Rolls-Royce entered the industrial locomotive manufacturing business, YEC started to offer their locomotives with Cummins diesel engines; seven Janus locomotives were built with pairs of 250 hp Cummins diesels – all for Appleby Froddingham Steel works.
+After Rolls-Royce entered the industrial locomotive manufacturing business, YEC started to offer their locomotives with Cummins diesel engines; seven Janus locomotives were built with pairs of 250 hp Cummins diesels – all for Appleby Frodingham Steel works.

 The name Janus is from the two-faced god Janus: the locomotive was symmetrical with two 'faces'.
-The similarity in power and speed would indicate that this type of locomotive could have been use in a similar role to the British Rail Class 08 shunter.
-In recent years the Class 08 shunters owned by EWS have replaced Janus locomotives on some industrial railways.
+The similarity in power and speed would indicate that this type of locomotive could have been used in a similar role to the British Rail Class 08 shunter.
+In recent years the Class 08 shunters owned by DB Cargo UK have replaced Janus locomotives on some industrial railways.

 Loans to British Railways

-One locomotive was demonstrated on British Railways; it was the second of this type built (works number 2595 of 1956), both the first two locomotives being demonstrated to potential customers before going to the Appleby-Frodingham Steel works in Scunthorpe.
+One locomotive was demonstrated to British Railways; it was the second of this type built (works number 2595 of 1956), both the first two locomotives being demonstrated to potential customers before going to the Appleby-Frodingham Steel works in Scunthorpe.
 It is thought to have been in use there until being scrapped in 1982.

 Other locomotives loaned

-In July 1961, an 0-6-0 diesel-hydraulic locomotive was demonstrated on British Railways.
+In July 1961, an 0-6-0 diesel–hydraulic locomotive was demonstrated on British Railways.
 It weighed 40 LT and was powered by a single Rolls-Royce C8SFL engine giving 300 hp.
 The design was similar to a lengthened British Rail Class 02.
 The locomotive was tested near Derby for four days, and following the demonstration was delivered to Llanwern steelworks, Newport.

 One 600 hp 0-8-0 diesel hydraulic, a Taurus, was demonstrated and tested on British Railways during 1961 and 1962.
 It was a ‘trip’ locomotive intended to carry out shunting work and hauling local (short distance) goods trains.
 This was the duty for which the British Rail Class 14 locomotives were built in 1963.